 - Duties: Employers should be specific about their expectations for the employee and detail how they plan to evaluate performance.

-- Hours of work: Specify, if relevant, the minimum number of hours each week employees work and the maximum.
+- Hours of work: Specify, if relevant, the minimum and the maximum number of hours each week employees work.

 For more information, be sure to check out our casual employment contract template.